yash2003shah/yash2003shah/README.md

 <h2> 👦🏽 About Me </h2>

 - 🤩 &nbsp; Experienced in designing and developing responsive websites using modern front-end technologies.
 Skilled at building robust websites that accomplish client goals and objectives.
 I specialize in JavaScript and have professional experience working with C++, React, HTML5, CSS3, and SQL.
-I am a good learner who is very driven to continue learning and improving in this field, and I am open to opportunities to work with a group where I can participate and even learn more about it so feel free to  to reach out and connect with me on GitHub and LinkedIn.
+I am a good learner who is very driven to continue learning and improving in this field, and I am open to opportunities to work with a group where I can participate and even learn more about these technologies so feel free to  to reach out and connect with me on GitHub and LinkedIn.

 - 🎓 &nbsp; Student Of Computer Programming at Seneca College of Applied Arts and Technology